 |6pm-8pm||Feed at 7pm||Feed at 7pm||Feed at 7pm||Feed at 7pm||Feed at 7pm||Feed as needed||Feed as needed|

 |8pm-10pm||Pump at 9pm||Pump at 9pm||Pump at 9pm||Pump at 9pm||Feed as needed||Feed as needed||Pump at 9pm|

 The First Cut

-So, let’s take a look at places you could start weaning, both the child and the pump.
+So, let’s take a look at places you could start weaning by dropping sessions for both the child and the pump.
 The dark highlights indicate times we suggest you safely stop pumping.

 As you can see from the chart, start small.
 Try to use the weekends or your days off as part of the weaning process so you don’t have to radically adjust your schedule at first.
-Try this for a week, then gradually decrease your pumping time and feeding time in place of solid foods.
+Try this for a week, then gradually decrease pumping in place of solid foods.
 Here is an example of how your chart should look after 4-6 weeks of weaning.

 Always be prepared to make adjustments!
 Do not get upset with yourself if you miss a pump or have to adjust the time.
 These charts are simply a suggested way to get yourself organized and have a visual of how to plan to wean.

 There are multiple, potential complications to weaning from the pump: feeling too full, mastitis, depression, nausea, mood swings, and headaches.
 This is why you need to take the proper steps to stop pumping safely.
 All of these complications are a natural part of the weaning process.
 Your body will be adjusting to a new schedule, your hormones will be changing, and you may feel a loss of connection with your child.

 Once you have gotten into a routine for breastfeeding and pumping, your body will produce enough milk to meet that demand.
 However, as you wean, you may feel overly full in your breasts.
 This could be very uncomfortable, but your milk production will decrease as you continue the weaning process.